-Nicole Kidman has become the latest celebrity to strictly limit her children’s use of social media.
-The star of HBO’s Big Little Lies told Vanity Fair that she won’t allow her kids to have an Instagram account, in an attempt to maintain boundaries and to keep them grounded.
-Kidman says that she doesn’t regret the decision, even if it makes her “unpopular.”
+Nicole Kidman is just one of many celebrities strictly limiting their children’s use of social media.
+The star of HBO’s Big Little Lies told Vanity Fair she won’t allow her kids to have an Instagram account, an attempt to maintain boundaries and to keep them grounded.
+Kidman says she doesn’t regret the decision, even if it makes her “unpopular.”

-Earlier this year, actress Julia Roberts told The Sun that she has done the same with her three children.
+Earlier this year, actress Julia Roberts told The Sun she’s done the same with her three children.
 “It’s interesting trying to raise kids in this day because it’s all so new — the pressures, the resources, having the world in your hand like that,” she mused.
-“I try to keep them off social media, because I don’t really understand what they need that for right now.”
+“I try to keep them off social media because I don’t really understand what they need that for right now.”

 In her book iGen, psychologist Jean M. Twenge cites research showing that eighth-graders who use social media are at a greater risk for developing depression than those who don’t.
 In fact, suicide has replaced homicide as the greatest cause of death among teenagers.